Manipulation and Peer Mechanisms: A Survey: A Taxonomy of Models

-We surveyed the literature for peer mechanisms that address this issue of manipulation.
-In Table \ref{table:taxonomy}, we provide a taxonomy of the peer mechanisms that we uncovered according to the following categories: \begin{itemize}[leftmargin=8em,itemsep=0.2em] \item[Approach:] Which one of the three main approaches does the mechanism use to discourage manipulation? \item[Technique:] What technique does the mechanism use? \item[Input:] What do the participants need to report about their peers? \item[Output:] What output does the mechanism produce? \item[Ground Truth:] Can the peer reports be checked against a ground truth? \end{itemize}

-We have some notation within Table \ref{table:taxonomy}.
+We surveyed the literature for peer mechanisms that address manipulation.
+Since peer mechanisms are inspired by a variety of applications, there are a variety of different models to describe these applications.
+In Table \ref{table:taxonomy}, we provide a taxonomy of the models we uncovered.
+We distinguish between different models according to their: \begin{itemize}[leftmargin=8em,itemsep=0.2em] \item[Input:] What do the participants need to report about their peers? \item[Output:] What output does the mechanism produce? \item[Information:] What type of information do participants hold about their peers? \end{itemize} We have some notation within Table \ref{table:taxonomy}.
 We use $m$ for the number of peers each participant is asked to evaluate.
 In most cases, $m$ is small relative to the number of participants.
 We use $k$ for the number of winners when the mechanism selects multiple winners.

+The table also includes columns to categorize the mechanisms according to: \begin{itemize}[leftmargin=8em,itemsep=0.2em] \item[Approach:] Does the mechanism use audits, rewards, or impartiality to discourage manipulation? \item[Technique:] What technique does the mechanism use? \end{itemize}

+The taxonomy is useful for several reasons.
+First, the contributions to peer mechanisms are spread across computer science and economics, and the taxonomy shows which contributions are most closely connected.
+Second, the taxonomy shows gaps in the literature.
+For example, the ``Approach'' column of Table \ref{table:taxonomy} shows that most of the existing work focuses on constructing impartial mechanisms.
+Less work has focused on using audits or rewards to discourage manipulation.